CatalystCode/bedrock-end-to-end-dx/README.md

 ## Introspect Deployments

-As Dag and his development team make changes that are deployed into the cluster, they want to be able to observe how these changes progress from a commit to the source code repo, to pushing the container from that build to ACR, to updating the high level definition with this container's image tag, the manifest being generated from this high level definition change, and Flux applying this change within the cluster.
+As Dag and his development team make changes that are deployed into the cluster through the whole GitOps pipeline: they want to be able to observe how these changes progress from a commit to the source code repo, to pushing the container from that build to ACR, to updating the high level definition with this container's image tag, to the manifest being generated from this high level definition change, and Flux applying this change within the cluster.

-In the absence of tooling, all of this GitOps pipeline is observable, but only through manual navigation to all of these various stages and/or manually collecting logs from Flux in the cluster.
-This is tedious and less than ideal.
+In the absence of tooling, all of this GitOps pipeline is observable, but only through manual navigation of all of the various stages and/or manually collecting logs from Flux in the cluster.
+This is tedious and leads to lost developer productivity.

 Instead, Dag wants to use `spk` to introspect the status of these deployments.
 His `spk` config file has the connection details for how to do that, so he can simply type in his CLI: